-The Evening Sanctuary, which is commissioned by the Alliance from Mosaic Clubhouse celebrated its 30th anniversary in 2024.
+Mosaic Clubhouse, which delivers the Evening Sanctuary for the Alliance, celebrated its 30th anniversary in 2024.
 This year the sanctuary hosted over one thousand attendances from people between April and December 2024, directly avoiding 575 attendances to A&E.

 Pioneering Research across London